madjava/my-ckad-journey/kubectl-commands.md

 - `k create configmap db-config --from-env-file=config.txt`<br>
   If creating from a file.

-  **Note:** You can create a config by
-  `echo -e "key1=value1\nkey2=value2\nkey3=value3" > the-config-file.txt` if asked to use a config file with the requested values.
-If the options a many best use Vim or Nano to create the file.

 ### Service Account
 - `k create sa <sa-name> -n <name-space>`<br>
   Quickly creates a service account called `sa-name` in the namespace called `name-space`.